livementor/test_front/README.md

 You can add everything you want to show your skills.

 For exemple you can add an input to send messages.

+# Delivery

+Create a new branch named "your_name"\_test on this repository When you are done, just create a pull request and ask for a review.